The Vagus Nerve and Hormonal Balance: A Hidden Connection

 The Vagus Nerve as an Endocrine Conductor

 This neural-hormonal axis means that vagal tone directly influences your hormonal balance.
-Poor vagal tone correlates with cortisol dysregulation, insulin resistance, thyroid dysfunction, and reproductive hormone imbalances.
+Poor vagal tone correlates with cortisol dysregulation, insulin resistance, thyroid dysfunction, and reproductive hormone imbalances — and the relationships are causal, not just correlational.
+Animal studies that surgically disrupt vagal input to specific endocrine organs reproduce the same dysfunctions seen in chronic stress.

 Cortisol and the Stress Response